CTFEDs/Open-Design-Cape-Town-2016/blurb.md

 # Open Design Cape Town workshop

 This month at CTFEDs we're running a workshop as part of [Open Design Cape Town festival](http://opendesignct.com/).
 We're going to focus on accessibility, Universal Design, and Human-Centered Design.
 In particular, we're going to look at making our own stuff more accessible.
 We'll work through some practical examples and then apply the ideas to our own projects.
+Please note that this workshop is an iteration on the [Global Accessibility Awareness Day workshop](http://www.meetup.com/ctfeds/events/221386799/), but with a big block of coding time in the middle.

 That means things like: